n6ai/minze/docs/guide/components/data.md

 2. **value:** (optional) not defined or any value type, which will be used to set the initial attribute, if none is found on the HTML element.

 ::: tip
-All created attribute properties can be accessed inside the component with the `camelCase` notation.
-E.g. for `my-attribute` the attribute property will be `myAttribute`.
+The attribute on the element is always the source of truth and not the created attribute property inside the component.
+So when the attribute value changes, the property will be updated.
+But changing the property will **not** update the attribute.
 :::

 ::: tip
-The attribute on the component is always the source of truth and not the created attribute property.
-So when the attribute value changes, the property will be updated.
-But changing the property will **not** update the attribute.
+All created attribute properties can be accessed inside the component with the `camelCase` notation.
+E.g. for `my-attribute` the attribute property will be `myAttribute`.
 :::

 ::: tip